nmatta72/nmatta72.github.io/README.md

 ### Packaging a Library

 I had the opportunity to combine my machine learning skills with some packaging features of Python, namely joblib, to execute a classification model.
-The purpose of this project is to make the model usable for the end user, have a look at the code below to see how this was executed:
+The purpose of this project is to make the model usable for the end user.
+Please have a look at the code below to see how this was executed:

 [Packaged ML Model](https://github.com/nmatta72/packaged-ml-model)